Actindo-AG/Documentation/Channels/Integration/03_ConfigureLogging.md

 ![Logging](../../Assets/Screenshots/Channels/Settings/Logging/Logging.png "[Logging]")

-1. Click the log level of the log message whose retention time you want to edit in the left *Setting* side menu.
+1. Click the log level of the message whose retention time you want to edit in the left *Settings* side menu.
 The following logs levels are available:
   - *Emergency*
   - *Alert*
   - *Critical*